Today’s news conference is a rare event for Biden

 That prompted confusion and frustration from his Republican negotiation partners, and two days later, he changed course.
 “My comments also created the impression that I was issuing a veto threat on the very plan I had just agreed to, which was certainly not my intent,” Biden said.

-Days later, in a back-and-forth with reporters after remarks about the drawdown of forces in Afghanistan, Biden said “I trust the capacity of the Afghan military,” adding that it was “highly unlikely” the Taliban would take Kabul.
-The prediction was disproved within a month.
+In a back-and-forth with reporters in early July after remarks about the drawdown of forces in Afghanistan, Biden said that “I trust the capacity of the Afghan military,” adding that it was “highly unlikely” the Taliban would take Kabul.
+The prediction was disproved a month later.

 When he begins to get impatient with questions, Biden — adopting a tactic of other presidents — sometimes abruptly announces that he has to cut a session short because his aides or schedulers will be upset that he had exceeded his time for queries.

-Former president Ronald Reagan, among others, employed similar tactics.
+President Ronald Reagan, among others, employed similar tactics.

 “Biden’s not the first president who has used various excuses to get out of taking questions when he anticipates the questions won’t be friendly,” said Mark Knoller, a former CBS News correspondent who keeps statistics on presidents’ public appearances.